Browse City Data

 LOSI Flyer

-Application of Local Online Service Index (LOSI) Methodology in Countries
+Application of The Local Online Service Index (LOSI) Methodology in Countries

 The objective of this page is to introduce you about the Local Online Service Index (LOSI) and how you can apply LOSI methodology in your own country.